-By the time you are ready to use CRSC, most of the compact router system design decisions have likely already been made and implemented.
-However, it may be helpful to review the following sections to ensure all issues have been captured in your system design.
+By the time you are ready to use CRSC, most of the compact router system design decisions have likely already been made.
+However, it may be helpful to review the following points to ensure that all issues have been captured in your system design.